willfurnass/sheffield_hpc/hpc/filestore.rst

       On the Stanage cluster, shared research areas can be made available **on all login nodes only, upon request**.
 This is because:

       * The HPC nodes are hosted within a datacentre in Manchester distant from the shared research area filestores hosted within the University's Sheffield datacentres.
-      * Network traffic between Bessemer and Sheffield Research Filestore is not encrypted when travelling between Sheffield and Leeds over the dedicated leased line network link.
+      * Network traffic between Stanage and the Sheffield Research Filestore is not encrypted when travelling between Sheffield and Manchester over the dedicated leased line network link.
       * The leased line network link has 10Gb/s of bidirectional transfer available.